Fellowship of the Society of

 The Highest Distinction for IEN Leaders, Mentors, Experts, Advocates, and Professionals

-The Fellowship of the Society of Internationally Educated Nurses (FSIEN) is the pinnacle honor conferred by the Society of Internationally Educated Nurses in North America (SIENNA).
+The Fellowship of the Society of Internationally Educated Nurses (FSIEN) is the pinnacle honor conferred by the Society of Internationally Educated Nurses and Nursing Allies (SIENNA).
 It recognizes internationally educated nurses (IENs) and allied professionals who have made outstanding, sustained, and measurable contributions to the advancement of IEN leadership, policy, education, diversity, and scholarship in North America and globally.
 FSIEN is a commitment to uphold SIENNA’s mission and exemplify the LEADS competencies.

 Vision